Evo Morales and the Catholic Church: Announcement by Education Minister

-In June 2006, Félix Patzi incurred organizational opposition against the Morales government's declaration that "Catholicism would no longer be 'the official' religion taught at schools."
+In June 2006, Patzi incurred organizational opposition against the Morales government's declaration that "Catholicism would no longer be 'the official' religion taught at schools."
 Patzi said that he wanted to end "the religious monopoly" of the Catholic faith in schools and allow all faiths to be taught, "from oriental religions to those practiced by our native peoples."
 He said he would end the policy that made Catholic religious classes obligatory for students, and called the existing system "colonial".
 In an interview with the newspaper La Razon, Patz said, "In Bolivia the people are not only Catholic, but also of other religious faiths."
 He stated his fear of the issue "leading to confrontation among Bolivians".

 After protests by the Catholic hierarchy, Patzi clarified that the sectarian Roman Catholic classes taught in state schools would be replaced with a "history of religions" class that would include a focus on traditional indigenous beliefs alongside Catholicism and other faiths practiced in Bolivia.
 The Morales government announced its policy as a call for "secular education that respects the beliefs, the spirituality of indigenous and native nations and of the Bolivian nations as the basis of individual and communitarian rights."
 It was announced that the proposal would come before the National Assembly for a vote on August 6, 2006.

 Morales' reversal

 The calls by the Catholic hierarchy to resist Morales' policy against sectarian religious classes in state schools caused a dip in his popularity.
 In mid-July 2006 the newspaper La Razon did a survey of 1,009 Bolivians living in the country's four major cities.
 The survey showed Morales with an approval rating of 68 percent, down from 75 percent in June.
 It also found that 83 percent of Bolivians surveyed had a favorable opinion of the Catholic Church.

-On July 30, 2006, after a two-and-a-half-hour conference in Cochabamba with Cardinal Julio Terrazas, Morales ended the dispute by reversing his stance and backing away from the proposal.
+On July 30, 2006, after a two-and-a-half-hour conference in Cochabamba with Terrazas, Morales ended the dispute by reversing his stance and backing away from the proposal.
 The Associated Press reported that in a joint statement that had discussed diversity of religion but did not provide a way to deviate from predominant Catholic curriculum that is already taught in Bolivian state schools.
 Both men came to the consensus that both the Morales administration and the Church would retain the religious classes while also taking into consideration the diversity of religion within the country.